Skip to main content

 2. Step back from your thoughts or emotions: Your mind is a great content generator and never stops telling stories that evoke certain emotions.
 Remember: you are not your emotion; you don’t necessarily have to act on your thoughts.
 Tell yourself, “I notice that I am having a thought or feeling…” or “My mind is telling me to feel…or think…Thanks, Mind.”
 Or, label your story, “Oh, yes, this is my old favorite, ‘I am a failure story.”
 The few extra words you add before your thoughts and emotions help you create distance or separation between yourself and your thoughts and emotions, which helps you not get fused with your private experiences.
 A caveat here is that for the "Thanks Mind" technique, the tone is playful rather than sarcastic, as the latter can foster more conflict with your thoughts.

 4. Let go of your emotions and thoughts: What is not in your control can be let go.
 How do you know what to let go?
 Ask yourself, “Does this help me live my life according to my core values and be the person I want to be?”
 You can let go of that thought or emotion if the answer is no. A helpful exercise to promote letting go is the ‘Floating Leaves on a Moving Stream’ visualization (Hayes & Smith, 2005).
 In this visualization, you close your eyes and imagine sitting beside a beautiful, slow-moving stream flowing downhill.
-Once in a while, a big leaf drops into the steam and floats away down the stream, and you are watching the leaves float by.
+Once in a while, a big leaf drops into the stream and floats away down the stream, and you are watching the leaves float by.
 After bringing awareness to your thought or emotion, imagine that thought or emotion is written on a leaf and let it float away.
 Continue this exercise for at least five minutes.
 Letting go can be an immensely liberating experience as it breaks the cycle of suffering due to the default control agenda your mind has been using to manage stress.

 5. Work on value-based goals: Once you let go of your unhelpful thoughts and emotions, you create more space in your mind to work on meaningful goals.
 Create an action plan to accomplish the goals while staying true to your core values.
 A helpful way to realize your values and direct your next committed action is by doing this value-focused exercise (Harris, 2008).
 Imagine that you are eighty years old and looking back on your life.
 Then finish the following sentences: